kostya/myc/README.md

 ### Limitations:

-Rare features are not implemented: 2D vla, complex numbers, longjmp, bitfields, asm, volatile, and anonymous nested structs.
+Rare features are not implemented: va_list, 2d vla, complex numbers, longjmp, bitfields, asm.
 I wouldn't try building Linux or sqlite with it.
 It has only been tested on arm64 and linux64.

 ## mycc: build compiler.